audunmg/historian/README.md

 Requires lua (5.4 i think?) and lsqlite3 for lua.

+lsqlite3 can be installed from luarocks or aur/lua/lsqlite3 on arch.

 To install, clone repo and add to .bashrc:

 ```
 export HISTORIANDIR=replace this with path to cloned repo
 export HISTDB=$HOME/.bashhistory.db
 ```

 The database is not initialized automatically.
 To initialize the database, run: